 attendance, conduct, progress, or have an excessive number of withdrawals

-the certifying official at the MaV USO will notify the
+the certifying official at the Office of Military and Veteran Services will notify the

 VA and place a hold on your ability to register for classes.
 In order to get

 the hold removed you must pick up the Probation or Academic Suspension